NazaNEYn/Learning-javascript/README.md

 # The switch Statement

-It's an alternative way of writing a complicated if/else statement when all we want to do is to compare one value to multiple different options.
+It's an alternative way of writing a complicated if/else statement when all we want to do is to compare one value to multiple different options.<br>
+It's for equality (day === 'monday'), not for comparing stuff.

 ```javascript
 const day = "friday";